mia-platform/documentation/docs/info/bug-policy.md

 **Platform release (4.0):**

+* Any significant Mia-Platform new functionalities release and for any backwards incompatible.

 * Usually a major version is issued per year

 * Product Update option grant the right to access a new major version for free